10 Best Paint Brushes 2022 – Reviews & Top Picks

 This very light, compact brush has bristles made of white nylon and gold polyester, which are compatible with all paint types.
 The flexible plastic handle is very short, only 2.25 inches long, which makes the brush easy to maneuver but somewhat less comfortable to hold.
 The ferrule is made of sturdy brass-plated steel.

 Small and agile, this is the best paintbrush for cutting in, as you’ll easily be able to angle it and get into corners.
 We did find that the bristles fall out fairly easily, and the brush doesn’t provide the most even coverage, often leaving brush marks.
+Despite this, this is the best paint brush for the money we have reviewed this year.

 3. Pro Grade Paint Brushes — Premium Choice